Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 The illustrated trace lands around 300-450ms time to first audio (TTFA) on its assumed healthy path.
 Real TTFA depends on endpointing errors, model size, tool routing, and jitter-buffer depth; report its distribution for target network slices.

-The key idea is overlap, not magic speed.
+Overlap, not faster individual stages alone, drives the latency budget.
 VAD, STT, LLM, TTS, and playout each has latency, but the first audible word can arrive before every downstream job has fully completed.

 When the user speaks over the agent ("barge-in"), the system must react instantly to maintain the illusion of a natural conversation.
-Imagine Alex asks about an order, the agent starts explaining the return policy, and Alex interrupts with "Actually, just cancel it."
+Imagine Alex asks about an incident, the agent starts explaining mitigation status, and Alex interrupts with "Wait, page the owner."
 The agent must stop immediately.

-The hard part isn't stopping the speaker.
-The hard part is making the next model call remember only the part of the assistant response that crossed the speaker boundary.
+Stopping the speaker is only half of barge-in.
+The next model call should remember only the part of the assistant response that crossed the speaker boundary.

-The handler below shows the core reconciliation logic.
-When VAD detects fresh user speech during agent playback, the system must stop playout, cancel in-flight generation, and truncate assistant text to the portion that actually reached the speaker.
+The handler below shows conservative reconciliation at audio-chunk boundaries.
+When VAD detects fresh user speech during agent playback, the system must stop playout, cancel in-flight generation, and truncate assistant text to the portion confirmed through the speaker.

 1from dataclasses import dataclass